Our learning is structured around these key areas:

 ICE London organises and supports awards which showcase the outstanding achievements of ICE members from across the region.

-Find out what's involved and more about the competition
+Find out more about Pitch 200

 This competition, formerly known as the Papers Competition, is held every year to promote and reward excellent communication of civil engineering issues and ideas.